NGSEP/NGSEPcore/README.txt

 RAD-Seq or GBS samples becomes:

 java -jar NGSEPcore.jar SingleSampleVariantsDetector -maxAlnsPerStartPos 100 -minQuality 40 -maxBaseQS 30 -r <REFERENCE> -i <INPUT_FILE> -o <OUTPUT_PREFIX>

+This module cal also be used to discover variants at different allele frequencies in pooled samples.
+For this use case, the ploidy parameter should be adjusted to the number of haplotypes present within the pool.
+The prior heterozygosity rate should also be increased according to the expected proportion of heterozygous variants across the entire population.
+For targeted sequencing, the maxAlnsPerStartPos parameter should also be adjusted to make it larger than the expected maximum read depth per site.
+For example, if 50 diploid individuals were included in a pool and sequenced at 20x per individual, then this parameter should be larger than 1000.
+This is a usage example to identify low frequency variants from a pool of 48 individuals in a Tilling experiment:

+java -jar NGSEPcore.jar SingleSampleVariantsDetector -maxAlnsPerStartPos 5000 -maxBaseQS 30 -h 0.1 -ploidy 96 -r <REFERENCE> -i <INPUT_FILE> -o <OUTPUT_PREFIX>

 ----------------------------------------
 Merging variants from individual samples